Cardigan Refashion With Lace [Design Details]

 As I usually do, while still in the shop I looked around for colour matching materials or accessories.
 That's how I found the rabbit fur scarf (in fact I found four of those in different colours, I was lucky that day!).

-TIP: Use what you already have to find clothes to refashion
+TIP: Use stash materials to find clothes to refashion

-The main sewing technique to do this cardigan refashion with lace was lace applique (also appliqué).
-It has lots of uses, often used for special occasion gowns and separates.
+The main sewing technique to do this cardigan refashion with lace is lace applique (also appliqué).
+It has lots of uses, often used in bridal for wedding dresses or special occasion wear.

 In this case I used special type of lace material which can be cut without causing the lace to fray.
 Hence, the fabulous special cut-away lace look.